 Networking at Rotary meetings has received an undeserved bad rap.
 I have even been told it violates Rotary policy.
 It does not.
 Some clubs fine members for doing business or exchanging business cards at meetings.
 This is unfortunate.
 Networking at Rotary predates the concept of Service as part of Rotary.
 Paul Harris and the founders of Rotary established Rotary as a fellowship and networking opportunity for members.

-In Past RI President Richard King’s “20 Answers to the Question Why Join Rotary” he states, “The second original reason for Rotary’s beginning is business development.
+In Past RI President Richard King’s “to the Question Why Join Rotary” he states, “The second original reason for Rotary’s beginning is business development.
 Everyone needs to network.
 Rotary consists of a cross section of every business community.
 Its members come from all walks of life.
 Rotarians help each other and collectively help others.”

 Networking is a valid reason to join Rotary.
 However, anyone who joins only for networking opportunities will be disappointed, the expected sales will not materialize.
 As source of contacts and as a valuable place to develop networking and leadership skills Rotary is second to none.

 Networking is essential, not just in direct sales positions but to be successful in any business or profession.
 Rotary offers the opportunity to network and learn leadership skills.